 Value Trust has this one in spades, of course, and Miller certainly fits the profile I like to see.
 I'm a big fan of managers who've been around long enough to observe how their strategy plays out in various market cycles, and I especially favor those who stick to their guns even in the face of apparent adversity.
 For sharp stock pickers, "apparent adversity" practically screams "buying opportunity."
 Meanwhile, managers who go chasing after last year's returns often find themselves whipsawed by reality.
 Pity the poor money manager who loaded up on tech shares toward the end of 1999.
 (But don't pity him that much!)

 There's no one correct way to assemble a successful portfolio, but there are lots of incorrect ways.
 Any manager who makes top-down macroeconomic calls, for instance, or who makes big bets on distressed companies because he thinks they look "cheap," is destined to sit on the bench.
 I generally prefer bottom-up stock pickers who spend their time analyzing company fundamentals, not reading market tea leaves.
 I also gravitate toward buy-to-hold types.
 At the end of the day, though, I'm willing to consider any manager who has a clear game plan that he's executed successfully over the long haul.
 Which leads to ...

 4. Proven success

-Past performance is overrated as a tool for gauging a fund's future prospects, if for no other reason but that a fund's track record may not belong to the guy who's currently calling the shots.
-Therefore, as I do my work for ChampionFunds, I hone in on the manager's track record, including what he's been able to accomplish at funds other than the one I'm considering.
+Past performance is overrated as a tool for gauging a fund's future prospects, if only because a fund's track record may not belong to the guy who's currently calling the shots.
+Therefore, as I do my work for ChampionFunds, I home in on the manager's track record, including what he's been able to accomplish at funds other than the one I'm considering.
 If the manager really is talented -- and if his strategy really is sound -- that ought to be borne out over time.